 Hoist Finance intends to maintain its business and investment discipline also after an eventual expansion of its operations in existing and/or new markets.
 In order to ensure that each portfolio matches Hoist Finance's strategic goals, acquisition criteria, and required rate of return, Hoist Finance utilises an internal evaluation process.
 Hoist Finance's intention is to maintain its focus on servicing financial institutions as well as being a debt restructuring partner to international banks.
-Hoist Finance does not plan to change its core targeted asset class: non-performing loans, but will likely increase the amount of secured and performing loans.
+Hoist Finance does not plan to change its core targeted asset class: non-performing unsecured consumer loans.